-Child Count Reporting for the 2021-2022 School Year
+Child Count Reporting for the 2024-2025 School Year

-The 2021-2022 Child Count Access Application1 is an Access database that incorporates many edit checks and is used to prepare your data submissions for two annual collections.
+The 2024-2025 Child Count Access Application1 is an Access database that incorporates many edit checks and is used to prepare your data submissions for two annual collections.

-December 1, 2021 Child Count Collection (Due December 15, 2021)
+December 1, 2024, Child Count Collection (Due December 16, 2024)

-The December 1, 2021 Child Count Collection gathers information about students who are eligible for or who are receiving special education services on the date of December 1, 2021.
+The December 1, 2024, Child Count Collection gathers information about students who are receiving special education services or remain eligible on the date of December 1, 2024.
 Students should be reported by the supervisory union/district where the educationally responsible town is located.
 Refer to Educationally Responsible Town in the Data Field Definitions section for more information.

-For a student to be reported in the December 1, 2021 Child Count Collection, the following three requirements must have been met on or before December 1, 2021:
+For a student to be reported in the December 1, 2024, Child Count Collection, the following three requirements must have been met on or before December 1, 2024: